boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 One of the things you likely want from your search are facets.
 These are the aggregation roll-ups you commonly see on the left side of your search results allowing you in the example of Ebay to filter down to new or used products.

-Sticking with our example of Keanu you can see that in the below mock-up that we want to be able to filter on the `type` field of our document so we can narrow down to actors, directors, producers or whatever other types we have for people in our index.
+Sticking with our example of Keanu you can see that in the below mock-up that we want to be able to filter on the `type` field of our document so we can narrow down to actors, directors, producers or whatever other types we have in our index.

 ![Profile Result](/static/start-with-elastic-search-2018/search_facets.png)